superdurszlak/superdurszlak.github.io/_posts/2024-12-01-mystery-box-understanding-autistic-employees.md

 Masking is a strategy some autistic individuals apply in order to appear neurotypical, or at least less autistic than we truly are.
 It is a strategy that takes its toll on an individual's health, and puts us at a higher risk of anxiety, depression, and suicide - an ultimate price for their environments' convenience.
 {% endcapture %}
 {% include key-takeaway.html content=destructive_masking_insight %}

+## Direct communication is crucial

+{% capture direct_communication %}
+I frequently come across as blunt and rude - on one hand, I fail to recognize non-verbal and nuanced signs, such as when someone uses gestures, tone of voice, metaphors and sarcasm to convey their message indirectly.
+On the other - when communicating, I tend to speak my mind and communicate directly, at best softening up my statements and cushioning them to some extent.
+However, if communicating directly is a taboo - such as in some indirect cultures - even cushioned messages are received as arrogant and disrespectful.
+{% endcapture %}
+{% include case-study-context.html content=direct_communication %}

+One of the most frequently observed autistic traits - and one contributing to our general struggles with social interactions - is the direct and literal we process messages and information.
+It is inherently difficult for to not only notice, but also interpret all of the non-verbal, nuanced social cues that might have a myriad of meanings depending on context - and the sheer complexity of such interactions is simply overwhelming for us.
+Interacting with an autistic individual and expecting them to correctly interpret such communication is draining for both sides:
+- An autistic may understand - or choose to understand - such message literally, but since the intended message was conveyed indirectly, it leads to misunderstandings;
+- Otherwise, they might recognize that their interlocutor conveyed an indirect message or gave social cues - however, the autistic person may see various possibilities and struggle to choose a correct interpretation, or may be oblivious of possible other interpretations altogether;
+- If they decide to interpret the social cue, it is likely they miss some context the other person knew and took for granted.
+In that case, the response of an autistic individual would likely be inconsistent with expectations;
+- Another way for an autistic individual might be to ask for clarification and explanation - however, it might lead to conflict as the other person may find this ask to be offensive, breaking a taboo, annoying or questioning their authority in case of superior-subordinate relationship;

+In all of these cases, an autistic individual is at a significant risk of mis-communicating with the other person.
+Regardless of the response, it may, and often does lead to conflicts, which in some cases may escalate.
+Not being able to properly interpret indirect messages and social cues, an autistic individual has no way of responding in a safe and constructive manner if their interlocutor does not acknowledge the necessity of direct communication.

+Likewise, autistic individuals are often misunderstood by neurotypical individuals, who expect hidden meanings and nuances, often seeing them where they are not meant to be.
+The meaning is laid out in plain sight, however our communication would be combed through for intentions and indirect messages.
+Our eye contact avoidance or unusual tone of voice can affect how our messages would be interpreted, leading to further misunderstandings and conflicts.

+{% capture direct_communication_insight %}
+For autistic individuals, it is easier to communicate with neurotypical people if direct and verbal communication is accepted.
+We struggle with indirectness and nuances, and are often misunderstood by interlocutors looking out for cues we could have accidentally made, while not intending to do so.
+{% endcapture %}
+{% include key-takeaway.html content=direct_communication_insight %}